fitssey/lightenbody-wordpress-plugin/README.txt

 URL: http://lightenbody.com
 Tags: schedule, lightenbody
 Requires at least: 3.0.1
-Tested up to: 4.6
+Tested up to: 4.7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin connects to the lightenbody service and generates a studio schedule on the page.

 == Description ==

-lightenbody is an world-wide service that helps to manage studio by offering class schedule, managing events, storing user info in the database.
-Go to lightenbody.com to learn more.
+This plugin connects with lightenbody's api and enables you to display the schedule.

+lightenbody is a web-application that helps you manage your fitness studio by enabling online schedule, online payments, bookings, personal account for each of your customers and many more features.

 == Installation ==

-Upload the plugin to your plugins directory, activate it and get the API key from your lightenbody's account.
+Upload the plugin to your plugins directory, activate it and get the api credentials from your lightenbody's account.

 == Changelog ==

+= 2.0 =
+* Support of lightenbody api v2.

 = 1.0 =
 * First release